Platelet-Rich Plasma (PRP) and Surgical Biology: Understanding PRP Preparation and the Body’s Natural Repair Processes

 Why PRP Preparation Technology Matters

-As interest in platelet-rich plasma has expanded, attention has increasingly shifted toward how PRP is prepared, not simply where it is used.
+As interest in platelet-rich plasma grows, clinicians increasingly focus on how PRP is prepared, not only where it is used.

 • platelet concentration levels